Coast Guard Military Defense Lawyers

 Misdemeanor Crimes

 There must be proof of two or more minor disciplinary measures to be administratively separated for a minor infraction.
 Your commander will decide what minor disciplinary infractions are.
+You require a pattern of discreditable behavior with military officials.
+Misconducts are breaches of the UCMJ, state criminal laws, and military conventions and traditions.

 Sexual Assault in the Coast Guard

 In 2019, the Coast Guard (CGIS) investigated 156 unrestricted reports of military sexual assault that alleged military sexual assault victims made to authorities.
-The Coast Guard leadership and their JAGs took many of these accusations to courts-martial trials and administrative separation boards.
+The Coast Guard leadership and their JAGs took many of these accusations to court-martial trials and administrative separation boards.

 Administrative Separation from the Coast Guard: What Happens?